kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 ### Conclusion and Outlook

 I want to sum up with the main conclusion: In a series of blog posts using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive and online.
 This is the most direct entry to the material.
 Understanding how all this comes about requires considerable time and effort by the reader, because he has to write a compiler and learn physics in parallel.
 But the guarding rails for this journey are two books by a renowned author.

+This blog post series and the first worked out [part of SICMechanics](https://kloimhardt.github.io/blog/html/sicmutils-as-js-book.html) serve as a start of such a journey.

 After having completed the journey, people are prepared to write their own blog posts, or at least send around HTML files by e-mail to be opened locally.